7hekaka/newcytosim/doc/main/run_slurm.md

 Moreover, you can disable assertions by defining `NDEBUG` in `src/base/assert_macro.h`:

-	#define NDEBUG
+	#define NDEBUG 1

-Altogether, this will make the executable faster.
+Altogether, these modifications will make the executable faster.
 To compile using 4 parallel processes:

 	make -j4 sim